 For the valuation, the administrative staff of the system furnished a census on electronic media derived from the system's master data processing file indicating each active covered employee's sex, date of birth, service credit, annual salary, and accumulated contributions.
-Information on retirees detailing dates of birth of retirees and beneficiaries, as well as option categories and benefit amounts, was provided in like manner.
+Information on retirees detailing dates of birth of retirees and beneficiaries, as well as option categories and benefit amounts, was provided in a similar manner.
 In addition, data was supplied on former employees who are vested or who have contributions remaining on deposit.
-As illustrated in Exhibit IX, there are 742 active members in the system of whom 344 members have vested retirement benefits; 582 former members or their beneficiaries are receiving retirement benefits.
-An additional 139 terminated members have contributions remaining on deposit with the system; of this number, 17 have vested rights for future retirement benefits.
-All participant data is as of September 30, 2022.
+As illustrated in Exhibit IX, there are 738 active members in the system of whom 347 members have vested retirement benefits; 585 former members or their beneficiaries are receiving retirement benefits.
+An additional 133 terminated members have contributions remaining on deposit.
+All participant data is as of September 30, 2023.